Early Detection and Diagnosis Project Award

 - Non-confirmatory clinical trials of early detection/diagnostic technologies or approaches

-- Research into clinician behaviour and decision support for ED&D
+- Research into clinician behaviour and decision support for early detection/diagnosis

 - Evaluation of impact of early detection and diagnosis policies and interventions